gford1000-aws/api-gateway/README.md

 The script demonstrates how to create an API Gateway with optional Lambda based authorization, based on a header that contains an authorization token.

-The API accepts a POST request, disregarding the posted body and returning the current datetime.
+The API accepts a POST to the POSTResourceName, expecting a body containing the attribute `dt`.
+If found, it's value is returned.

 ## Arguments